 Gun Control and the Founding Fathers

 The media coverage of the deadly mass-school-shootings of the past few years hints at an argument that without fail, projects in opposite directions.
 On one side of the discussion of these awful crimes is the conversation which favors the taking away of guns.
 On the other side of the analysis are the judicious details of the inherent liberty and safety of responsible gun ownership.
+A majority of the states have strict regulations in place regarding owning and holding guns by civilian people (check gun laws wi for details) and these laws continue to be amended as needed to safeguard the country’s citizens.
+But something is amiss, since they seem to be doing nothing to curb the violence that is obviously more prevalent than anyone would like.
 For all the debate and wisdom that is being offered, there is something obviously missing, something that has been absent from American dialogue for a long time.
 Even before America’s founding, the opinions of those who lived on this continent have taken the dialogue in a much different direction, in the direction of this missing element.

 Consider just one side of these statements.
 Each originates with one of America’s Founding Fathers:

 The precepts of philosophy and of the Hebrew code laid hold of actions only…

 Human legislators can undertake only to prescribe the actions of men…